Nuitka/Nuitka/Developer_Manual.rst

 about everything, and so is at loop exit.
 That way, only the loop inner working is optimized, and before and after the loop as separate things.
 The optimal handling of "a" in the example code will take a while.

+For a general solution, it would be sweet to trace different exit paths differently.
+One loop exit may be good enough.

 Excursion to Conditions